 Why do farm concerns not get as much political attention as they should?

-An analysis of the report of the latest Situation Assessment Survey (SAS), the findings of which were first reported on September 11 by HT, offers an insight into the reasons for the problems in the agriculture sector not finding a resonance in politics.
+An analysis of the report of the latest Situation Assessment Survey (SAS), the findings of which were first reported on September 11, offers an insight into the reasons for the problems in the agriculture sector not finding a resonance in politics.

 A large majority of the population at the bottom of the social hierarchy in India does not have significant stakes in agriculture.
 The social groups, who are still invested in farming, are also the ones who are more successful in getting out of villages.
 This creates a political vacuum for a social-economic class that can build pressure for an effective policy framework to rescue Indian agriculture from its current crisis.
 Even those who are left in villages are sidetracked by other issues and unlikely to make efforts to develop a genuine farmers’ solidarity.